getBoolean/flutter_boolean_template/README.md

 Follow the instructions in the file [flutter_native_splash.yaml](flutter_native_splash.yaml)

-### Mason Bricks

-This project uses [Mason](https://pub.dev/packages/mason) to generate code for features and tests.
-To use the bricks, install the Mason VS Code extension.
-To create addition bricks, use the [Mason CLI](https://pub.dev/packages/mason_cli) package.

-### Using Freezed

-This project uses [Freezed](https://pub.dev/packages/freezed) to generate code for immutable classes with unions.

 ### Run the code generator

 Run the following command to generate the code for the entire project: